 Leave No Trace

 You can find special places out there if you’re willing to do the leg work.
 But free camping comes with special responsibilities.
 Fees are what pay for the maintenance of campsites, so without fees, the area is likely not maintained with as much regularity.
 As a camper in this place, it is up to you to minimize your impact.

 Always leave your site the way you found it.
 This is the basic tenant of the Leave No Trace (LNT) policy, and critically important for keeping wild places wild.
-Clean up all your trash (especially those often-neglected beer bottle caps), destroy your fire ring, and make sure you’ve buried your temporary bathroom.
+Clean up all your trash, destroy your fire ring, and make sure you’ve buried or carried out your temporary bathroom.

 Some general guidelines around Leave No Trace:

 - If you packed it in, pack it out

 - Travel on durable surfaces (rock, gravel, dry grasses)